-Total debt per capita is the amount of total debt the county has per person living in the county.
-The amount of debt per county resident fluctuated over the years with a steady increase since FY19.
+Figure 25 Total debt per county resident (in dollars, adjusted for inflation) Total debt per capita is the amount of total debt the county has per person living in the county.
+The amount of debt per county resident fluctuated over the years.
 With the exception of the increase from FY15 to FY16, most increases were associated with bond issuances.
 The increase in FY16 was mainly attributed to GASB Statement No. 68 and 71, which required the net pension liability be reported on the Statement of Net Position as a noncurrent liability, increasing liabilities in 2016 by \$111 million.
-Net pension liability represented 38% of total FY21 debt (Figure 31).
+Net pension liability represented 31.6% of total FY23 debt (Figure 25).
 These GASB requirements and the Moro v.
 State of Oregon decision also affected pension expense.